lsst-dm/dm_dev_guide/communications/slack-culture.rst

 ---------

 To reserve the main channel for announcements, almost any question or reply should be in a thread.
-If there is a clarification developed in a thread, that message can be shared back to the main channel.
+If there is a clarification developed in a thread, that message can be shared back to the main channel using the "Also send to #channel" checkbox.
+(If you want to take back a sharing with the main channel, you can do that by selecting the message in the main channel and then choosing "Remove from channel" in the "More actions" menu.)

 .. _slack-announcement-mentions: